Synerty/synerty-peek/docs/overview/Overview.rst

 systems, you can place a "Peek Agent Service" in a DMZ to interface with the less secure networks.
 The Peek Agent will talk upstream to the Peek Server.

-The following diagram describes the architecture of the platform and the services it it provides.
+The following diagram describes the architecture of the platform and the services it provides.

 .. image:: platform_architecture.png